dogukanyolcuoglu/HarryPotterCharacters/README.md

 # HarryPotterCharacters

 • Listeleme ve Detaylar olmak üzere iki ekranlı basit bir uygulama örneği olarak baz aldım.
-Fakat uygulama MVVM-C design pattern’tine göre ve RxSwift framework kullanılarak yapıldı.
+Bu uygulamamda MVVM-C design pattern’tine uygun olarak ve RxSwift kullanılarak yaptım.

 • I took it as an example of a simple application with two screens, Listing and Details.
-But the application was made according to the MVVM-C design pattern and using the RxSwift framework.
+In this application, I made it in accordance with the MVVM-C design pattern and using RxSwift.